dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 4. Press **"Open Developer menu"**
 5. In Developer settings:
    - Set **Debugger → ADB and DevTools**

+*The logo bugs will show in the status bar*

 ```bash
 # Verify ADB detects your device